Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 ### HOW MANY MERO TOKENS WILL BE AVAIALABLE?

 10% of MonetaryCoinERO Tokens will be distributed according to the schedule described herein.
-At the conclusion of the distribution, 90% of MonetaryCoinERO Tokens will be available for Proof of Stake forging along with any unclaimed coins.
+At the conclusion of the distribution, 90% of MonetaryCoinERO Tokens, less any coins forged during the distirbution of the initial 10%, will be available for Proof of Stake forging along with any unclaimed coins.

-The MonetaryCoinERO Token distribution will take place in two stages, a 7 day stage, and a 173 day stage over a total of 180 days.
+The MonetaryCoinERO Token distribution will take place in two stages, a 7 day window, and a 173 window over a total of 180 windows.
 The first stage of the distribution will start on July 10th, 2018 at 00:00:01 UTC.

 112,800,600,000 (112 billion) ERC-20 compatible MonetaryCoinERO (MERO) Tokens will be distributed according to the schedule below: